mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ## Goals for year four

-### Earn $250,000 in revenue across my businesses
+### Earn $500,000 in revenue across my businesses

-This is an aggressive goal.
-It's certainly a big jump from my previous goal of $20,000.
-Based on TinyPilot's rate of growth, it feels achievable.
+Okay, as crazy as it sounds to go from a goal of $20k to $500k, I think this is achievable.
+TinyPilot has already earned $30k in January, so I'd just have to grow an average of XX% per month to reach $500k by end of year.

 ### Publish six blog posts and one ebook

-I enjoy writing more than recording video lessons.
-I'd like to write a book that teaches software developers to write effectively.
+I've distantly fantasized about writing a book ever since I began working for myself, and I want to finally do it this year.
+The book will teach software developers easy ways to make their writing more effective.
 It's tentatively titled [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com).

 ### Automate TinyPilot management

-My girlfriend works with me on TinyPilot part-time.
-She manages inventory and packs orders, but this is fragile and doesn't scale well.
+My girlfriend works with me part-time on TinyPilot, managing inventory and packing orders.
+We enjoy working together, but it's a fragile system that scales poorly.
 I'd like to systematize and outsource enough of our processes that we can take a two-week vacation and let the business run on its own.

 <script src="/js/chart.js/2.9.4/Chart.min.js"></script>
 <script>